typst/typst/docs/guides/page-setup.md

 This example may look intimidating, but let's break it down: By using the `{context}` keyword, we are telling Typst that the header depends on where we are in the document.
-We then ask Typst if the page [counter] is larger than one at our (context-dependant) current position.
+We then ask Typst if the page [counter] is larger than one at our (context-dependent) current position.
 The page counter starts at one, so we are skipping the header on a single page.
 Counters may have multiple levels.
 This feature is used for items like headings, but the page counter will always have a single level, so we can just look at the first one.